Medieval Manuscripts in the Digital Age (MMSDA)

 Cost/AHRC Research Training

-One half of the course involve classes in the mornings and then visits to libraries in Cambridge and London in the afternoons.
+One half of the course involves classes in the mornings and then visits to libraries in Cambridge and London in the afternoons.
 Students will have the opportunity to view original manuscripts and to gain practical experience in applying the morning's themes to concrete examples.
 In the second half we will address the cataloguing and description of manuscripts in a digital format with particular emphasis on the standards developed by the Text Encoding Initiative (TEI).
 These sessions will also combine theoretical principles and practical experience and include workshops with supervised work on computers.
+The course is completed by sessions on modelling and evaluating digital scholarly editions.